firefly293/protium/docs/instruction-set.md

   * If the sign bit is set, the sign flag (SF) is set.
   * If the result has a signed overflow, the overflow flag (OF) is set.
   * If the result has a carry out, the carry flag (CF) is set.

+## Instructions:

 ### CPU FUNCTIONS
 ```
-0x00 : hlt // stops the cycles by setting H flag
+0x00 : hlt // stops the cycles by setting HF flag

 0x01 : nop // skips a cycle
 ```